ottopaulsen/node-red-contrib-power-saver/docs/faq/best-save-viewer.md

 Other information about the calculation etc.

+### Days

+Here you can see some summary and average for each date in the data set.
+Hover over the column title for explanation.

 ### Hours

 Here is your dta represented per hour, as well as potential savings calculated by the tool.
 Negative numbers are hidden, but you can select to show them.